frandallfarmer/neohabitat-doc/mamelink/README.md

 Run `make`.
 Assumes a POSIX-like environment.
 Works On My Machine, totally untested on anything besides Linux.

 ## Booting reno
 Run `./start`.
 Assumes that `mame` is in the current path, with C64 ROMs installed.
+MAME will start, and you will probably need to press a key to start the emulated C64 booting.
+Once the C64 has completed startup, `reno` will automatically begin uploading, and when it is complete, you will see the command `SYS2122` automatically be entered into the emulator.
+After a few more seconds, Reno will start.

 ## How It Works
 It's a terrible, awful, very bad, no good hack, but it does the trick and should hopefully be portable, even to an enscripten-type browser environment.
 To send a command to the `mamelink` plugin, the `mamelink.c` library creates a file called `mameplugins/mamelink/linkin` with